 5. Use of Flash Application

 Flash applications add interactivity and animation to your website.
 But, at the same time, such applications make your website quite bulky.
-This, in turn, cause the loading time of the website to rise considerably.
+This, in turn, causes the loading time of the website to rise considerably.
 So, when you’re working with flash, do consider the file size.
 One way to handle high loading time is to use XML.
 XML enables you to load sequences of external data and keep the loading time under control.

 6. Heavy Code